Pink wine. Summer water. Millennials’ Champagne.

 The angel has five sisters.

 Whispering Angel is part of a family of rosé that includes The Palm, a new, even more affordable option ($15), and Garrus, a pricey $100 rosé.
 Suckling called Garrus the “greatest rosé ever.”
+The price of a bottle of the brand flagship Chateau d’Esclans Whispering Angel Rose should be $21 USD in the United States.

 These days, pink is always in style.